sensenmann/Franken-10/FAQ.md

 - Single-Extrusion
 - Dual-Extrusion (two colors or two filament-types)
 - Duplicate-Mode (the same model printed at the same time)

+### Why still using 12V PSU?
+Of course, 24V would heat up the extruder(s) and the bed a little bit quicker, but this would lead to additional costs (PSU and 24V-Heated Bed).
+If you want to do this upgrade, you can do this.
+The SKR PRO-Board supports Voltages from 12V - 24V without modifications.

 ### What skills to I need to perform this?
 There are **no programming skills** needed.
 Although, you need to completely disassemble your control-box and **soldier** a few cables.